Richmond Chapel, Lancashire Act 1772

-The Richmond Chapel, Lancashire Act 1772 was an Act of the Parliament of Great Britain "for completing a Building intended for a new Church or Chapel at Richmond, Everton, in the County Palatinate of Lancashire and for other purposes."
+The Richmond Chapel, Lancashire Act 1772 was an act of the Parliament of Great Britain "for completing a Building intended for a new Church or Chapel at Richmond, Everton, in the County Palatinate of Lancashire and for other purposes."

-The Act enabled to finish the building of St Anne's Church as a chapel of ease in Richmond, a location near Everton, Liverpool.
+The act enabled to finish the building of St Anne's Church as a chapel of ease in Richmond, a location near Everton, Liverpool.

+Subsequent developments

+The whole act was repealed by section 25 of, and the second schedule to, the Liverpool and Wigan Churches Act 1904 (4 Edw.
+7. c. c).